Home Conditions | Ocular melanoma

 There are approximately five cases of ocular melanoma for every one million people under 50 years old — instances jump to 21 per million after age 50.

 While ocular melanoma is very rare, it’s the most common primary eye cancer in adults.
-The term “primary” is used to describe a cancer that originated in that area — in this case, the eye — and did not spread there from somewhere else in the body.
+The term “primary” is used to describe a cancer that originated in that area — in this case, the eye — and did not spread from somewhere else in the body.

 Parts of the eye affected by ocular melanoma